ankane/chartkick/README.md

 ### 5.0

-If you use Importmaps or Sprockets, update the gem and you’re good to go!
+If you use Importmap or Sprockets, update the gem and you’re good to go!

 If you use esbuild, Webpack, or Webpacker, run: